melinasayegh/-cs4550-summer2-final-project-server/README.md

 ## Welcome to the cs4550-summer2-final-project-server repository!
 This is the NodeJS back-end for our final project for CS 4550 Web Development - Summer 2

-Brenda Lau, Melina Sayegh, and Yoni Smolyar
+Melina Sayegh, Yoni Smolyar, Brenda Lau

 ***
 Heroku App: https://community-cookings-server.herokuapp.com/